 Other than its relative affordability, the V7’s 2-in-1 design is what makes it so appealing.
 This isn’t unique to the V7 of course, as every current Dyson handstick is just as versatile.
 Add to that the 100 air watts of suction power you get on the max setting means the V7 can handle pretty much any job.

-Despite having an older V7 motor, the Dyson V7 generates plenty of power, which in combination with the 15-cyclone array generates a good amount of centrifugal force – enough to do a really good deep clean, even of carpets.
+Despite having an older V7 motor, the Dyson V7 generates plenty of power, which in combination with the 15-cyclone array generates a good amount of centrifugal force – enough to do a really good clean, even of carpets.
+If it's a deep cleaning of carpets you're after, you may need to consider a powerful corded vacuum cleaner.

 As we mentioned earlier, the V7 may not have the same amount of suction as the newer Dyson V10 and V11 handsticks, but it’s more than capable of hoovering up pet hair as well.
 On carpets, it does take a couple of swipes to suck up entangled hair, but the job gets done.